hemantgokhale/learning-kotlin/README.md

 ./gradlew build
 ```

-Assuming you have java in the path, run the code with this command:
+Run the code with this command:
 ```
 java -jar build/libs/learning-kotlin-1.0-SNAPSHOT.jar
 ```